open-sdr/openwifi/README.md

 [[Application notes](doc/app_notes/README.md)]

 ## Quick start
-- Download [openwifi img](https://drive.google.com/file/d/1fb8eJGJAntOciCiGFVLfQs7m7ucRtSWD/view?usp=share_link) and burn it into a 16GB SD card.
+- Download [openwifi img](https://drive.google.com/file/d/1fb8eJGJAntOciCiGFVLfQs7m7ucRtSWD/view?usp=share_link) and burn it into a SD card (>=16GB).
 After this operation, the SD card should have two partitions: BOOT and rootfs.
 To flash the SD card, SD card tool software (such as Startup Disk Creator in Ubuntu) or dd command can be used:
   ```
   sudo dd bs=512 count=31116288 if=openwifi-xyz.img of=/dev/your_sdcard_dev
   (To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename")